-As a huge RPG fan, to this stay, I'm still amazed by the fact that we can play RPG games for arcade.
+As a huge RPG fan, to this day, I'm still amazed by the fact that we can play RPG games for arcade.
 I would have never thought something like this would be possible.
 Granted, a traditional turn-based RPG style wouldn't work for the fast-paced nature of arcade games, but action RPG works.
 As a huge fan of high fantasy, I'm still amazed by the fact that these games are based on Dungeons & Dragons.
 They're loyal and highly nostalgic of D&D lore and game mechanics.
 As a huge fan of SNES RPGs, I love that the menus reminisce of Secret of Mana's circular ring-based UI.

 The battle system isn't the only piece that makes these games belong to the action RPG genre.
 Between stages are beautiful cut scenes that build a story.
 Most boss battles begin with an exchange of dialogue.
 There are tons are secrets: hidden rooms, locked chests, traps, rare weapons/items, alternate paths in stages, and more.

 The graphics and soundtrack are awesome, especially in Shadow Over Mystara.
 As I mentioned in History, these games were released during the golden age of beat 'em ups.
 Alongside Tower of Doom in 1994, Capcom also released its massively popular Aliens Vs. Predator.
 Capcom poured care and detail into all of these games to have such high-quality graphics and animation.